tsedio/tsed/docs/docs/cache.md

 await this.cache.set('key', 'value', { ttl: 1000 });
 ```

-To disable expiration of the cache, set the `ttl` configuration property to `null`:
+To disable the expiration of the cache, set the `ttl` configuration property to `null`:

 ```typescript
 await this.cache.set('key', 'value', { ttl: null });